 Keeping your customers and employees safe from ice-borne contaminants is no joke.
 Not only is it important to avoid harmful health inspection violations from not cleaning your ice machine regularly, but a sick customer complaint can severely tarnish the reputation of your bar or restaurant.

-Avoid these easy to maintain a safe and pristine ice machine when ice bin and ice machine cleaning are part of your regular cleaning regimen.
+Avoid these easy to maintain a safe and pristine commercial ice machine when ice bin and ice machine cleaning are part of your regular cleaning regimen.
+Ice machine cleaning is also very important to avoid commercial ice maker repairs down the road.
 Follow these simple steps and you can be sure your customers will always have clean and safe ice.